sayan234-py/E-Commerce/README.md

-# Nandi Fashion- a E-Commerce Platform
+# Nandi Fashion- an E-Commerce Platform